nikitavoloboev/data/macOS/apps/tweetbot.md

 I use the app to stay up to date and communicate on Twitter.

-Tweetbot is also blocked for me during my `Focus` time.
-I can only post tweets but I can't visit the app to see my feeds.

-Twitter is my primary way to stay up to date on things and is my favorite social network after GitHub.
-I curate and publicly share all [Twitter lists](https://twitter.com/nikitavoloboev/lists) I personally use.

 I split the app into 2 columns on mac.

 - First column: Mentions / Messages / [Other](https://twitter.com/i/lists/1131319788012285952)